the-collab-lab/tcl-22-smart-shopping-list/README.md

 Developed by participants of [The Collab Lab](https://the-collab-lab.codes/)'s Spring 2021 cohort, using React.js, Firebase, Material UI, and Styled Components

+## How does it work?

+As a user, you will enter items (e.g., “Greek yogurt” or “Paper towels”) into your list.
+Each time you buy the item, you mark it as purchased in the list.
+Over time, the app comes to understand the intervals at which you buy different items.
+If an item is likely to be due to be bought soon, it rises to the top of the shopping list.

 ## Demo

 [![youtube-preview](./_resources/images/youtube-preview.png 'youtube preview image - TCL-22 final weekly sync')](https://youtu.be/XJ5hsiWm7Z0?t=90)